A unique mentored educational opportunity for C1, C2 and ST3 (or equivalent)

 G Giovannoni.
 Mult Scler Relat Disord 12, 79-81.
 Feb 2017.
 PMID 28283112.

-*This activity has been supported by sponsorship from Biogen Idec Ltd. The sponsor has had no control over the educational content of this activity.
+*This activity has been supported by sponsorship from Biogen Idec Ltd and Sanofi Genzyme.
+The sponsors have had no control over the educational content of this activity.